atozprogramming/atozprogramming.github.io/index.md

 #### [3 kings](./3kingsBoardGame.html)
 ![alt text](3Kings.png "3kings")

-Although Snake Battle Royale was released first on the website, this game was the first game on the entire website that I uploaded.
+Although Snake Battle Royale was released first on the website, this game was the first game on the entire website that was programmed.
 The instructions are provided in-game.
 3 kings is a board game that plays the computer against you in a strategy game, with only 3 pieces per side, making piece sacrifices game-turning events.
 Can you stand your ground as the computer closes in on your home base?
   * ##### Tips
     * Pressing "0" at the start menu will have your turn be second
     * Pressing "T" will toggle the territory-viewing mode, which helps aid player strategies, showing the squared controlled by the player, the squares controlled by the computer, and contested squares.

 #### More Games coming soon!

-Don't forget that all Yellow text are links to the different subpages, and remember to always check back for more games!
+Always check back for updates!

 ## Related Projects